NetDenizen/hairsnip-archive-viewer/README.md

 25. Select stories by their related tags.
 Note that tags were separated by comma, but commas were not consistently used in the original website, which might produce some odd options.
 Only applies to format 4.\* stories.

-26. Select stories by keywords in the body itself.
+26. Select stories by keywords in the body, or actual contents of the story itself.

 27. Set the number of results available in each page.
 Must be a natural number greater than 0.
 Invalid entries will be replaced by 1.